PrestaShop/prestashop-specs/back-office/localization-currencies-list-add-edit.md

   \(Admin.International.Notification\)

 Clicking on the save button, it saves the new currency and redirects to Currencies List.
-The cancel button redirects to Currencies List but does'nt save the currency.
+The cancel button redirects to Currencies List but doesn't save the currency.

 ### Edit a currency